maniadel/hubiquitus4java/README.md

 * HttpBot allows to retrive data from RSS feed

+The "Examples" folder content a sample exemples as :

+* TestClient
+* HFacebook simple client allows to retrive data from facebook using HFacebook componement.
+* HTwitter Simples Clients allows to retrive data from twitter and post a tweets using HTwitterAPI-1.1.

 To **run** your first bot, please read the following file : INSTALLATION.md